openharmony/docs/en/application-dev/reference/apis/js-apis-freeInstall.md

 ## freeInstall.setHapModuleUpgradeFlag

-setHapModuleUpgradeFlag(bundleName: string, moduleName: string, upgradeFlag: UpgradeFlag, callback: AsyncCallback\<void>):void;
+setHapModuleUpgradeFlag(bundleName: string, moduleName: string, upgradeFlag: UpgradeFlag, callback: AsyncCallback\<void>):void

 Sets an upgrade flag for a module.
 This API uses an asynchronous callback to return the result.